Department of Physics, Durham University: Reputation

 In recent years the department has been singled out for the quality of its astronomical research.
 In 2008, Durham placed first in Europe and fourth in the world for research into astronomy and astrophysics over the decade 1998 to 2008, according to the Times Higher Education.

 The Clarivate Analytics Highly Cited Researchers 2018 list placed Durham researchers first in the UK and second in Europe.
 David Alexander and Carlos Frenk were highlighted for their research, as were Adrian Jenkins and Tom Theuns.

 In 2020 Frenk was made one of the Clarivate Citation Laureates in Physics (whose honourees are recognised for research judged to be 'of Nobel class') for his highly cited work on the evolution of the universe.

 Centre for Extragalactic Astronomy

 The Centre for Extragalactic Astronomy (CEA) was established in 2015 to consolidate and expand Durham's research in extragalactic astronomy.
 It succeeded the earlier Extragalactic Astronomy and Cosmology Group.

 The CEA conducts observational and theoretical research into a range of topics within extragalactic astrophysics, including galaxy formation and evolution, large-scale astronomical surveys, active galactic nuclei (AGN), galaxy clusters, and the intergalactic medium.

 The founding director of the CEA was Professor Ian Smail, with Professor David Alexander serving as director as of 2018.

 Ogden Professor of Fundamental Physics

 The Ogden Professor of Fundamental Physics is a professorship or chair in the Department of Physics at Durham University.
 The chair is named after Sir Peter Ogden.
-The chair was established in 2001, following a benefaction from Sir Peter.
+The chair was established in 2001, following a benefaction from Ogden.